Integrity and

 4 Your

-most of all habitual or conventional thinking is not aware of the conduct of
+most of all conventional thinking is not aware of the conduct of your mind and

-value any ideas, words or other expressions as reliably helpful for maintaining
+Don't value an idea or expression as reliably helpful for maintaining your

-your integrity and positive concern based only on the ideas, words or
+integrity and positive concern based only on the idea or expression being

-You need to evaluate each idea that you think
+You need to evaluate every idea that you

-you have not evaluated and integrated a subject with your most important ideas,
+evaluated and integrated a particular idea with your important values or

-or dismissed the subject from your thinking, then you should decide what you
+dismissed the idea from your thinking then you need to decide what you think

-think about the subject as well as you understand it at the present time.
-Your
+about the idea as you understand it at the present time.
+Don’t express your

 thinking carelessly.

-your decision about any contradictory ideas maintained in conflict in your
+about any contradictory ideas maintained in conflict in your thinking can

 3 Awareness of importance is personal